Skip to main content

 Optional

-An array of items, with id, friendlyName and handler, used to defined custom exports for workflow data.
+An array of items, with id, friendlyName and handler, used to define custom exports for workflow data.
 Handler here is an async function that receives PipelineState and ExportUtils arguments.
+More information is available here

 Static workflows